After a crime or an accident

 Social Insurance Institution of Finland Kela

-- If you become a victim of crime
+- If you become a victim of crime link

 A practical guide for those who become victims of crime.
 Information about the various stages of the legal process, legal assistance, compensation and support services in several languages.